 Pour the dressing over the salad and toss gently to combine.
 Chill until ready to serve.
 Enjoy!

 Feel free to customize this simple mango black bean salad to suit your tastes.
-Some wonderful additions include:
+Some excellent additions include:

 - Meal: Portion into 4 bowls and add grilled chicken, fish, lamb, steak or prawns (shrimp) for a hearty, well-balanced meal.